beritbarthelmes/theory-discourse-analysis/manifests/README.md

 ---

-## Corpus Description
+## Corpus description

 The corpus comprises peer-reviewed scientific articles that engage substantively with memory decay theory in human memory research.
-Articles were retrieved via EBSCOhost and processed as XML.
+Articles were retrieved via EBSCOhost and additional bibliographic sources, and processed as XML.
 All filtering, deduplication, relevance screening, and coding were performed on this corpus.

 The goal is to document how memory decay theory is positioned in the literature, not to assess its empirical validity.